 The statute of limitations is the time limit set on work injury claims, and it’s the same in both North and South Carolina.
 Injured employees have 2 years from the date of the injury to file for workers’ compensation benefits.
 But—and this is important—employees only have 30 days to notify their employer when they sustain an on-the-job injury.

 Any delay whatsoever in filing your claim can be, and often is, viewed skeptically by the insurance company or your employer.
 Building a strong case on your behalf takes time and effort.
 The sooner you can consult with our experienced attorneys about your case, the better.
+In the meantime, check out our workers’ compensation attorney guide to injured workers’ rights and benefits.

 Types of damages available